zett-8/competitive_programming/README.md

 ![bigO](https://github.com/Zett-8/images/blob/master/big-o-graph.png)

-# Python tips for competitive programming

-## Rate color explanation of AtCoder
+# Rate color explanation of AtCoder
 |color  |rate  |description  |
 |---|---|---|
 |![#a9a9a9](https://placehold.it/15/a9a9a9/000000?text=+) Gray  |1 - 400| Everyone starts from here. |